 Recipe: My Favourite Paleo Granola

-Before I start, let me tell you that I live with someone who has been chronically addicted to cereal.
+Before I start, let me tell you that I live with someone who used to be addicted to cereal.
 I mean not just in the morning, but as a snack before bed too.
 So, when I say it’s our favourite granola, that includes my now paleo granola converted boyfriend.
 My attempt to wean him off grain and sugar loaded cereals works as long as I have an alternative standing by.
 That means I had to come up with a recipe that was tasty but also quick and easy so I can make a big batch every week.

 Having said all that, most of you probably don’t have the time to do all of that so just enjoy your granola with standard nuts and limit to eating it a couple of times per week.
 And if budget is not a word in your vocabulary, you can always buy pre-activated nuts online.
 Check out 2DIE4 Live Foods from Byron Bay.